sauvik-codez/NETFLIX-DASHBOARD/README.md

 CSV Dataset – Netflix titles dataset

-Files Included

-Netflix_Dashboard.pbix – Power BI dashboard file

-netflix_titles.csv – Dataset used for analysis

-README.md – Project documentation

-Key Features
+**Key Features**

-Comparison of Movies vs TV Shows
+*Comparison of Movies vs TV Shows

-Analysis of content by release year
+*Analysis of content by release year

-Key metrics such as total titles and average runtime
+*Key metrics such as total titles and average runtime

-Interactive filters for exploring the dataset
+*Interactive filters for exploring the dataset